 Senior Conference is run annually by the Department of Social Sciences of the United States Military Academy on behalf of the Superintendent.
-This event allows distinguished representatives—from the private sector, government, academia, the think-tank community, and the joint military services—to discuss important national security topics.
-Senior Conference 2014, the 50th iteration of this event, will explore emerging trends and their implications for the Army’s strategic contribution to national security.
+This event allows distinguished representatives topics.
+Senior Conference 2015, the 51st iteration of this event, will explore the topic of counterterrorism.

 Since 9/11, the United States has prevented terrorists from conducting another strategic attack on U.S. territory, an often underappreciated accomplishment.
 Our counterterrorism (CT) efforts have made America safer, but not yet safe.
 In many ways the CT challenges facing policymakers today are more daunting than they were immediately after 9/11, and some question whether U.S. strategy has kept pace.